 Which all goes to suggest that in tandem with technology, the key to unlocking the tension between preventing environmental degradation for our descendants and facilitating their human aspirations, is to for us to seriously address our population size.

-Perhaps with this in mind we can now set a more meaningful benchmark for sustainability:
+So, perhaps with all this in mind we can now set a more meaningful benchmark for sustainability:

 “Sustainability”=the environment will support human life AND human aspirations indefinitely if an activity occurs, for a given population size

-Fewer people simply make less impact, whatever their level of consumption – what might not be “sustainable” for 20 billion, might well be sustainable for 1 billion.
+Fewer people simply make less impact, whatever their level of consumption – what might not be “sustainable” for 20 billion, might well be perfectly sustainable for 2 billion.

-Every child not only represents all the consumption and environmental degradation they will contribute over their own lives, but all the consumption and degradation generated by all their many thousands of descendants.
+Compounding this is the fact that every child not only represents all the consumption and environmental degradation they will contribute over their own lives, but all the consumption and degradation generated by all their many thousands of potential descendants.

-In architectural terms, while we already have the technology to make a difference through incorporating more insulation, solar hot water systems, thermal storage, PV and wind power generation, optimal orientation etc, and while these good things are also getting better as technology and understanding improves, simply having one less child is probably at least as effective and environmentally responsible, and dare I say it; sustainable – as any other choice you as a citizen of the world could make.
+In architectural terms, while we can make a difference through incorporating more insulation, solar hot water systems, thermal storage, PV and wind power generation, optimizing window orientation, building forms etc, and while these good things are also getting better as technology and understanding improves, simply having one less child is probably at least as effective and environmentally responsible, and dare I say it; sustainable – as any other choice you as a citizen of the world could make.

-… and if the money you save by having fewer kids is what it takes to get you that Architect designed eco-home, everybody wins!
+… and if the money you save by having fewer kid leaves you enough for that Architect designed eco-home, everybody wins!